aminobest/K-MeansClusteringLab/README.md

 ## Tasks

-The notebooks contain tasks that you need to complete for this lab.
+The notebook contains tasks that you need to complete for this lab.